 The best treatment for increasing your levels of vitamin D, which you almost certainly need to do, is two-fold and you really need to do both.
 First, aim to spend 20 or more minutes of time outside on sunny days, ideally doing some sort of physical activity rather than sunbathing.

 Second, supplement with a high-quality liquid D3 supplement.
 Our new Acid-Kicking D3+K2 is the best vitamin D supplement on the market.

 D3 is stronger when paired with vitamin K2.
-Our plant-based liquid supplement is made from the highest quality sources of D3 and K2, called MK-7, along with organic hemp oil, organic extra virgin olive oil, and vitamin E to increases bioavailability, absorption, and assimilation.
+Our plant-based liquid supplement is made from the highest quality sources of D3 and K2, called MK-7, along with organic oil, organic extra virgin olive oil, and vitamin E to increases bioavailability, absorption, and assimilation.
 I recommend 5,000IU, or one half dropper, daily for everyone.

 Choline is a micronutrient – technically not a vitamin or mineral, but similar to a vitamin – that is required for brain and nervous system function, including muscle control, memory, fetal brain development, and mood.

 Research has shown choline helps prevent Alzheimer’s and other forms of dementia by preventing 3 markers of brain degeneration.
 Likewise, people who are deficient in choline are at greater risk for cognitive and memory problems.

 Although our bodies produce a small amount of choline, we need to consume most of our supply from food and/or supplements.
 Choline can be found in these alkaline foods: